25 November 2018

 I remember being at a pregame, not drinking more than I normally do.

-I don’t remember going into a club.
+I remember going to a club with a group.

 I remember a girl asking me if I had any friends that she could call for me, but I couldn’t form words.